endystayscool/brag-it-out/README.md

 ## Not A Complete Project

-need to enhance responsively and test with cross-platform browser as well as fixing minor library issues
+need to enhance responsively and test with cross-platform browser as well as fixing minor bugs regarding library issues

 ## Available Scripts